Pre-Practicum Health & Safety Requirements Form FAQs

 - What happens if some information on my forms is missing?

-- You will be required to complete the missing information and resubmit documents prior to practicum placement.
+- You will be emailed to your student email account to inform you or what is missing, and you will be required to complete the missing information and resubmit documents prior to practicum placement.

 - What happens when my practicum health forms are "cleared"?

-- Your Program Coordinator will be notified as to your cleared status and will notify and assign students to their field/clinical placement.
+- Your Program Coordinator/Placement Officer will be notified as to your cleared status and will notify and assign students to their field/clinical placement.
+Students will not be eligible for placement until you have a “Clear” status.

 - I have misplaced my Practicum Package.
 Where can I get one?

 - The practicum requirements for your program are accessible through the Practicum Forms tab within the myConestoga Practicum Services community.
-Please contact the Customer Service Desk at firstname.lastname@example.org or extension 2544 for assistance with logging into the community.
+Please contact the Practicum Services office at firstname.lastname@example.org or ext.
+3101 if you have any questions regarding your pre-practicum requirements.